-This condition is seen most often in people of Eastern European Jewish ancestry (Ashkenazi Jews).
-The disease is caused by a change (mutation) of the IKBKAP gene on chromosome 9.
+FD occurs most often in people of Eastern European Jewish ancestry (Ashkenazi Jews).
+It is caused by a change (mutation) to a gene.
 It is rare in the general population.

 - Inability to feel pain and changes in temperature (can lead to injuries)